East Allen Township, Pennsylvania: Transportation

 As of 2016, there were 54.24 mi of public roads in East Allen Township, of which 16.42 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 37.82 mi were maintained by the township.

 Numbered highways traversing East Allen Township include Pennsylvania Route 248, Pennsylvania Route 329, Pennsylvania Route 512 and Pennsylvania Route 987.
 PA 248 follows the Bath Pike along a northwest-southeast alignment across the northeastern portion of the township.
 PA 329 follows Northampton-Bath Boulevard along a southwest-northeast alignment through the center of the township.
 PA 512 follows Bath Pike along a north-south alignment across the eastern portion of the township.
-Finally, PA 987 follows Airport Road along a north-south alignment through the south-central portion of the township, becoming concurrent with PA 329 from there.
+PA 987 follows Airport Road along a north-south alignment through the south-central portion of the township, becoming concurrent with PA 329 from there.
 Other local roads of note are Hanoverville Road, Jacksonville Road, Old Carriage Road, Seemsville Road, and Weaversville Road.